 Self-medicating.
-Alcohol abuse often begins with a tendency to rely on alcohol to de-stress after a long day, and from there, this tendency escalates to using alcohol to cope with anxiety and depression.
+Alcohol abuse often begins with a tendency to rely on alcohol to de-stress after a long day, and from there, this trend escalates to using alcohol to cope with anxiety and depression.
 Alcohol might also be combined with prescription medications against all medical advice.

-Signs and symptoms of alcohol dependency include the following:
+Signs of alcoholism include the following:

-- family background and ethnicity
+- Family background and ethnicity

-- social circles
+- Social circles

-- social class
+- Social class

-- mental and emotional health
+- Mental and emotional health

 Because alcoholism is a disease, it requires professional, medical treatment like any other.
 Once on the road to recovery, many alcoholics opt for inpatient treatment.
-A clinic’s 24-hour medical supervision helps to mitigate withdrawal symptoms and discourage relapse.
+A center’s 24-hour medical supervision helps to mitigate withdrawal symptoms and discourage relapse.
 Another advantage is the comfort of being among those who can identify with your situation.
-Humans are social creatures and we depend upon each other for help, so there is no shame in asking for it and accepting it.
+Humans are social creatures, and we depend upon each other for help, so there is no shame in asking for it and accepting it.